saanchita-paul/inventory_api/README.md

   - Description:
       ```
         This API endpoint allows the user to log out from the application.
-When invoked, the access token associated with the user will be invalidated and removed..
+When invoked, the access token associated with the user will be invalidated and removed.
       ```

  </details>